tommyettinger/anim8-gdx/README.md

 # Samples

-Many images below are probably **broken links**.
-You can feel free to blame GitHub's LFS implementation while I try to figure out a better way to host these many images and animations.

 Some .gif animations, using 255 colors taken from the most-used in the animation (`analyze()`, which does well here because it can use all the colors):